xarakas/synaisthisi-iot/README.md

 15672: RabbitMQ

+1880: NodeRED

 #### When the process is completed, visit [localhost][3] from a local browser and you should be able to see the **SYNAISTHISI** Home page!

+Also, check the following SYNAISTHISI user guide video:
+[SYNAISTHISI User Guide][10]

  **For more advanced users:**

- To access the container through a terminal that executes on the virtualized environment:
+ To access any container through a terminal that executes on the virtualized environment:

->     sudo docker exec -ti docker_compose_flask_1 /bin/sh
+>     sudo docker exec -ti <container_name> bash

  and...

->     exit()
+>     exit

  when you need to exit the virtualized environment.

  **Additional commands that could come in handy...**

- Stop the containers from running:
+ Stop any container from running:

->     Ctrl+c

- Remove the container (**Warning!** Requires repetition of step 9 in order to run it again, and all data of the container will be deleted, i.e. user accounts, registered topics and services, etc.):
+>     sudo docker stop <container_name>

+ Remove the container (**Warning!** If you want to also delete user accounts, topics, services, etc. you will need to delete the corresponding docker volumes.)

->     sudo docker-compose down
+>     sudo docker rm <container_name>

 ...and that concludes the guide.